8n8/bigwebthing/README.md

         8 bytes: shortened ID
         fingerprint hashing parameters

 2. A bunch of blob storage servers.
 Blob server URLs are available from the billing server.
-This provides a TCP server on port 27316 as follows:

     Client to server
         Upload blob
-            1 byte: 1
+            1 byte: 8
             64 bytes: billing certificate
             <= 15935 bytes: the blob
         Download blob
-            1 byte: 2
+            1 byte: 9
             32 bytes: hash of blob
     Server to client
         Requested blob
-            1 byte: 3
+            1 byte: 7
             <= 15935 bytes: the blob
         Acknowledgement
-            1 byte: 4
+            1 byte: 8
             32 bytes: hash of blob
         No such blob
-            1 byte: 5
+            1 byte: 9
             32 bytes: hash of blob
-        Can't serve you now
+        Too busy
-            1 byte: 6
+            1 byte: 10

 3. A bunch of message-passing servers.
 Each user is assigned to a message-passing server where their inbox is stored.
-This provides a TCP server on port 55792 as follows:

     Client to server
         Send message
-            1 byte: 1
+            1 byte: 10
             64 bytes: billing certificate
             32 bytes: recipient public signing key
             32 bytes: message
         Delete inbox
-            1 byte: 2
+            1 byte: 11
     Server to client
         Message acknowledgement
-            1 byte: 1
+            1 byte: 11
             32 bytes: hash of whole 'send message' request Inbox
-            1 byte: 2
+            1 byte: 12
             sequence of messages, where each is
                 32 bytes: sender public signing key
                 32 bytes: message

-Users are assigned a server URL by the billing server.

-## TCP API

-It will accept incoming TCP connections over TLS.

-All messages should be prefixed by a 4-byte little-endian length.

-### Server to client

-	Inbox
-		1 byte: 0
-        sequence of message stubs, where each is
-            32 bytes: sender public signing key
-            32 bytes: message hash
-    Shortened key
-        1 byte: 1
-        8 bytes: shortened key
-    Price
-        1 byte: 2
-        4 bytes: monthly price in pence
-    Message acknowledgement
-        1 byte: 3
-        32 bytes: hash of message
-    Blob acknowledgement
-        1 byte: 4
-        32 bytes: hash of blob
-    Billing certificate
-        1 byte: 5
-        72 bytes: certificate
-    Auth code
-        1 byte: 6
-        32 bytes: random
-    Blob
-        1 byte: 7
-        <= 15999 bytes: the blob

-### Client to server

-Messages must be no more than 16KB, not counting the length prefix.

-    Get billing certificate
-        1 byte: 0
-	Get price
-		1 byte: 1
-    Get payment history
-        1 byte: 2
-	Send message
-		1 byte: 3
-        64 bytes: billing certificate
-		32 bytes: recipient public signing key
-        32 bytes: message hash
-	Delete inbox
-		1 byte: 4
-    Upload blob
-        1 byte: 5
-        64 bytes: billing certificate
-        <= 15935 bytes: the blob
-    Shorten public key
-        1 byte: 6
-        32 bytes: public key
-    ID token
-        1 byte: 7
-        64 bytes: Ed25519 signature of auth code
-    Get blob
-        1 byte: 8
-        32 bytes: blob hash

 # Client to client